Anastasia Sechina's team is a collaboration of journalists not tied to specific media. And they also have a project "Gribnitsa"

 Do you have any problems communicating with sources?
 They don't ask you: "Show me your website, but show your press ID?"

+- Ultimately, that's why we decided to keep the registered media.
+There are examples when journalists leave on old connections, but we decided to take a different path - because they really ask: "Who are you?
+Show me your ID?"
+And formal requests must include output data.
 And in general, in some situations it is easier to act when the official structure of the media is behind you.
 It is clear that, for example, you can ask colleagues to send this request for you, or act on behalf of another media outlet - but this is all somehow not according to Feng Shui.
 You don't want to wear the badge of the media you are not an employee of - for us this is a fundamental point.

 MESTAMEDIA - 12 - SECHINA